0xPolygon/polygon-docs/docs/cdk/glossary/index.md

 This glossary provides definitions for technical terminology and concepts that commonly occur throughout the CDK docs space.

 ### AggLayer v1 (AL1)
 The AggLayer is the interoperability layer at the heart of Polygon 2.0.
 All CDK chains connect to the AggLayer to enable features such as seamless and efficient cross-chain communication, unified liquidity, and more.
-AggLayer v1, or **AL1**, is the first version of many planned iterations that relies on ZK checks to ensure operational soundness, and a unified bridge infrastructure.
+AggLayer v1 (AL1), is the first version of many planned iterations that relies on ZK checks to ensure operational soundness, and a unified bridge infrastructure.
 Read more on the AggLayer [here](../../learn/agglayer.md).

 ### Chain operator